 Even though many of my favourite places were discovered accidentally when searching for a place to camp or have a break, New Zealand also has plenty of activities and regions worth planning to experience in advance.
 I was surprised at how large the country is and so I was grateful that I had organised some key stops beforehand to break up the unexpected amount of driving.
 So if you’re organising a road trip, or just want to be inspired, here are my personal top highlights from two months on the road in New Zealand.

 The destinations follow the rough figure of 8 route I took around both the North and South Island.
-You can also find each place numbered and plotted on the map below for reference.
+I’ve outlined the stops on this map which correlate to the numbers below.

 1. The Bay of Islands